firstbatchxyz/hollowdb/README.md

 ## Usage

 You can read the full documentation of HollowDB at <https://docs.hollowdb.xyz>.

+> [!NOTE]
+>
-If you are interested in customizing the smart contract of HollowDB and extending its SDKs, refer to this [README](./src/contracts/README.md).
+> If you are interested in customizing the smart contract of HollowDB and extending its SDKs, refer to this [README](./src/contracts/README.md).

 ## Examples